calebmadrigal/calebmadrigal-blog/blog/content/posts/on-abstract-art.md

 category: personal-thoughts
 tags: art, personal-thoughts

-*Too much detail in art is profanity - a vulgar attempt to sum up that which is beyond finite expression.*
+Too much detail in art is profanity - a vulgar attempt to sum up that which is beyond finite expression.

-For example:
+Case in point:

 ![Jesus](/static/images/jesus_heart.jpg)